 - Cocoa Powder.
 Gives it the flavor of brownie batter!

-- Extras: vanilla, maple syrup, granola (I used my Homemade Coconut Almond Granola), bananas, nuts, berries, dried fruits.
+- Extras: vanilla, maple syrup, granola (I used my Homemade Coconut Almond Granola but you can also use the Dark Chocolate Granola for even more chocolate!), bananas, nuts, berries, and dried fruits.
 Get creative and make it like your own breakfast sundae!

 I like to get one of my glass storage jars and mix the ingredients up in individual servings if I am going to be on the go OR mix it in a food storage container and take it out when I'm ready to eat!